 5 Fascinating Facts on the Social Media Landscape of the Middle East

-There’s certainly no question around the significance of social media worldwide, and the impact it has had on our lives and the way we do business – at a global scale.
+There’s certainly no question about the significance of social media worldwide, and the impact it has had on our lives and the way we do business – at a global scale.
 All over the world marketers have tapped into social media as a way to find and address customer issues in near real-time, manage their brand’s reputation, measure the success of their marketing initiatives, and most importantly, create a two-way dialogue with their customers and community.
 In the West social media has taken off at lightning speed, and marketers have evolved with our customers to capitalize on the incredible marketing and public relations opportunities social media has to offer.
 However, on account of political, cultural and socioeconomic reasons – some regions are not quite there yet.

 The Middle East is still at the very first stage of listening.
 Brands and governments are mostly focused on listening to control conversations rather than to improve the customer experience.
 However, the Arab Spring has significantly raised the popularity of social networking among the youth, who actively use Twitter and Facebook to discuss politics.
 Throughout the Middle East, the number of social media users are growing at a staggering rate – and brands are starting to take notice.

 Here are a few fascinating facts on the social media landscape of the Middle East:

 1. In 2012 Facebook users in the Middle East grew by almost a third, reaching 45.4 million users